Serving a FastAPI app with Poetry and Docker

 RUN poetry self add poetry-plugin-export

-Now, let's export the dependencies and install them.
+RUN pip install uv==$UV_VERSIONNow, let's export the dependencies and install them.

 # Install package dependencies with uv